asubramaniyan/website/content/post/post-1/index.md

 Data was cleaned to convert all phone number into one format.
 The extensions are also removed from the phone number and the phone numbers were compared directly with each other.
 Here the metric was set to 1 whenever the phone number matches and 0 when it is not.

-Final custom metric - Dupe score:
+## Defining the custom metric, Dupe score:

-The three data pipeline for three features - company names, address and phone number creates 3 metrics.
+The three data pipeline for the features - company names, address and phone number creates 3 metrics.
 All these three metrics are combined together in one metric called Dupe score.
 This dupe score ranges from 0 to 1 and quantifies whether a record is duplicate or not.
 The dupe score is calculated as follows:

 Case (1): Weighted average of name, address and phone number Case (2): Weighted average of name and phone number